Disney Streaming: Disney Streaming Services (2018–2021)

 In Disney's March 14, 2018, segment reorganization in anticipation of integrating Fox assets, BAMTech was transferred to Walt Disney Direct-to-Consumer & International.
 BAMTech named Kevin Swint as senior vice-president and general manager of the Disney forthcoming streaming service in January 2018 with Agnes Chu as programming executive.

 In October 2018, it was reported that the company had been internally renamed Disney Streaming Services.
 On October 31, 2018, ESPN International executive vice-president and managing director Russell Wolff was named executive vice-president and general manager of ESPN+.
 WWE did not renew its contract with BAMTech when it expired at the end of 2018, and signed a deal with Endeavor Streaming in January 2019.

 Disney Streaming (2021–present)

 On August 3, 2021, Disney announced on Twitter that the company was renamed as Disney Streaming.
 In the same month, it was reported that Disney was purchasing the NHL's 10% ownership stake in Disney Streaming Services for $350 million, giving Disney a 85% ownership stake and that Major League Baseball's 15% stake in the company could be purchased by Disney, as soon as 2022.

 On August 10, 2022, it was reported that Disney Streaming had a total of 221 million subscriptions from Disney+, Hulu and ESPN+ combined.
 At the time, this number surpassed Netflix, which reported having 220.7 million subscribers as of July 2022.
 On November 29, 2022, Disney revealed in their annual report that they had acquired MLB's remaining 15% stake in the company for $900 million.

+In October 2024, Disney announced a partnership with grocery chain Kroger to offer annual subscribers to its Boost service a subscription to Disney+, Hulu, or ESPN+ at no additional charge.
+The Hollywood Reporter noted that the agreement, as well as similar agreements between competing streaming services and food delivery services announced shortly afterward (Max and DashPass, and Peacock and Instacart+), were attempts to emulate the adoption of Prime Video induced by its inclusion in the wider Amazon Prime subscription.